cculianu/Json/README.md

 ### How to use in your project

 1. Copy `Json.h`, `Json_Parser.h`, `Json.cpp` and `Json_Parser.cpp` into your project.
+2. Optionally, if you wish to use the SimdJson backend, copy `simdjson/simdjson.h` and `simdjson/simdjson/cpp` into your project as well.
 2. Enjoy!
 (The license here is MIT so you can use this in any project, commercial or open source).

 ### Quick Example